plsuwu/plsuwu/src/docs/writeups/tragedy_redux.md

 author: "huntress"
 date: "2023-10-16"
 published: true
+tags: ["capture the flag", "huntress", "malware", "reversing", "obfuscation"]
 ---

 # Tragedy Redux

 <aside>
-👻 We found this file as part of an attack chain that seemed to manipulate file contents to stage a payload.
-Can you make any sense of it?
+<strong>Description:</strong> "We found this file as part of an attack chain that seemed to manipulate file contents to stage a payload.
+Can you make any sense of it?"
 </aside>

-Unzipping the challenge, we are given a single file - running `file tragedy_redux` on this indicates that it’s a Zip archive:
+Unzipping the challenge archive, we are given a single file to work with - running `file` on it tells us that it’s a Zip archive:

 ```bash
 $ ls -la